Nursing

 Building on the foundations-level achievement of the Nursing Program Student Learning Outcomes acquired in professional practice and NUR 116, this course provides the essential knowledge, skills and attitudes required to provide safe and effective nursing care to the childbearing woman, their fetus/newborn, children and their families.
 Attention is focused on the continued development of assessment skills and use of the nursing process to identify patient problems, create an evidence-based plan of action, and evaluate patient care outcomes.
 The collaborative problem, which addresses potential complications of childhood health alterations and the childbearing cycle, is emphasized as a crucial element of patient safety.
 Clinical experiences take place in a pediatric long-term care facility, postpartum and nursery units, with observational experiences on the birthing unit as available.
 This course requires a 77% test grade average as well as an overall course grade of 77% in order to progress to progress in the program.
 Prerequisite: NUR 116.
 Summer.

 NUR 116.
 LPN to RN Transitions.
-4 Credits.
+3 Credits.

-This hybrid course assists with the transition from the role of the LPN to the RN roles of provider of care, manager of care, and member within the discipline of nursing as an associate degree nurse.
+This course assists with the transition from the role of the LPN to the RN roles of provider of care, manager of care, and member within the discipline of nursing as an associate degree nurse.
 Emphasis is placed on the concepts of clinical competence and critical thinking in the planning and documentation of care for clients in a variety of health settings.
 Learning experiences are provided through independent study and simulation in the campus nursing lab setting.
 This course requires a 77% test grade average as well as an overall course grade of 77% in order to progress to progress in the program.
 Prerequisites: BIO 203, BIO 204 (or corequisite), BIO 205 (or corequisite), ENG 101, NUR 111, PSY 105, PSY 110 (or corequisite).
 Spring.

 NUR 117.
 Nurse Assistant Theory.
 4 Credits.